Gonpachiro-Kun/Web-Development-Course/README.md

 This section will have all the codes that were taught in the section

+### Note that the codes of those sections are not uploaded which do not have programs or projects in them

 ### Section 2 practice codes:

 - [Section 2.1](./Section_2/2.1_Heading_Element/index.html) <br />